angelajfisher/Angelas-Catppuccin-for-OMP/README.md

 ## About

 This is my personalized version of the Catppuccin aesthetic for [Oh My Posh](https://github.com/JanDeDobbeleer/oh-my-posh) (OMP), tailored specifically for Windows Powershell.
 Using the look and palette from the official [Catppuccin theme](https://ohmyposh.dev/docs/themes#catppuccin), I customized the segments to be more succinct while also providing more detail.
 I am still new to json files and Oh My Posh, so I will be iterating over the design as I continue to learn.
-The aesthetic should remain the same, however!
+The aesthetic should remain the same, however :)

 ![Example-1](Screenshots/Example-1.png)